 - The first time an athletics relay race was held was in 1908.
-It was a Medley relay, consisting of 1600 metres being run by four athletes per team, the first two runners each ran 200 metres, the third runner ran 400m and the fourth ran 800m.
+It was a medley relay, consisting of 1600 meters being run by four athletes per team, the first two runners each ran 200 meters, the third runner ran 400m and the fourth ran 800m.
 The winning US team included African-American John Taylor, the first black athlete to have won a gold medal.
-The runners did not carry a baton as they do now, the transfers were by "touch" .
+The runners did not carry a baton as they do now, the transfers were by "touch".

 Some Notable Olympic Athletes